The Complete History of Teenage Mutant Ninja Turtles

 The Turtles appeared much larger than in previous iterations, and they have a more human-turtle hybrid appearance, which was met with mixed reactions from fans.

 Movies That Never Were

-A fourth live-action film called TMNT: The Next Mutation, began pre-production in 1994, but was never made.
+A live-action film called TMNT: The Next Mutation began pre-production in 1994, but was never made.
 In the movie, the mutagen in their bodies would have affected the Turtles’s physiology.
 According to Laird, Leonardo could change his skin into a “nearly impenetrable chrome-like surface.”
 Michelangelo could project human features onto his body, allowing him to blend into the surface world.
 Donatello gained psychic powers, but at the cost of his eyesight.
 Raphael morphed into “Raptor Raph,” a monster with long, sharp teeth and foot-long claws.
 And Splinter would have the ability to change into a giant, muscled “super rat mutant” creature.

 According to Eastman and Laird, in the early days of the comic book, Roger Corman’s New World Pictures approached them about a comedy adaptation using contemporary stand-up comics Gallagher, Sam Kinison, Bobcat Goldthwait, and Billy Crystal, dressed in turtle shells and green face make-up.